 Of the 38 foods eggs scored the 14th best and the 3rd best of the breakfast foods.

-High satiety food like oatmeal is likely to have a high satiety score for the following reasons:
+High satiety food is likely to have a high satiety score for the following reasons:

 - High in protein.